Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Abstract

 \section{Abstract}

-This paper explores the problem of commonsense-level vision-knowledge conflict in Multimodal Large Language Models (MLLMs), where visual information contradicts model's internal commonsense knowledge (see Figure~\ref{fig:teaser}).
-To study this issue, we introduce an automated pipeline, augmented with human-in-the-loop quality control, to establish a benchmark aimed at simulating and assessing the conflicts in MLLMs.
-Utilizing this pipeline, we have crafted a diagnostic benchmark comprising 374 original images and 1,122 high-quality question-answer (QA) pairs.
-This benchmark covers two types of conflict targets and three question difficulty levels, providing a thorough assessment tool.
-Through this benchmark, we evaluate the conflict-resolution capabilities of nine representative MLLMs across various model families and find a noticeable over-reliance on textual queries.
-Drawing on these findings, we propose a novel prompting strategy, ``Focus-on-Vision'' (FoV), which markedly enhances MLLMs' ability to favor visual data over conflicting textual knowledge.
-Our detailed analysis and the newly proposed strategy significantly advance the understanding and mitigating of vision-knowledge conflicts in MLLMs.
-The data and code are made publicly available.\footnote{\url{https://github.com/xyliu-cs/ConflictVIS}}
+This paper explores the problem of commonsense level vision-knowledge conflict in Multimodal Large Language Models (MLLMs), where visual information contradicts model's internal commonsense knowledge.
+To study this issue, we introduce an automated framework, augmented with human-in-the-loop quality control, to generate inputs designed to simulate and evaluate these conflicts in MLLMs.
+Using this framework, we have crafted a diagnostic benchmark consisting of 374 original images and 1,122 high-quality question-answer (QA) pairs.
+The benchmark covers two aspects of conflict and three question types, providing a thorough assessment tool.
+We apply this benchmark to assess the conflict-resolution capabilities of nine representative MLLMs from various model families.
+Our results indicate an evident over-reliance on parametric knowledge for approximately 20\% of all queries, especially among Yes-No and action-related problems.
+Based on these findings, we evaluate the effectiveness of existing approaches to mitigating the conflicts and compare them to our ``Focus-on-Vision'' prompting strategy.
+Despite some improvement, the vision-knowledge conflict remains unresolved and can be further scaled through our data construction framework.
+Our proposed framework, benchmark, and analysis contribute to the understanding and mitigation of vision-knowledge conflicts in MLLMs.